PrimaveraDeveloper/identity-server/samples/back-channel-logout.md

 The only way to sign-out a session is when the browser tries to use it again.
 This happens when the user tries to access any protected resource.

-The ValidatePrincipal event in CookieAuthenticationEventsHandler is used for that purpose:
+The `ValidatePrincipal` event in `CookieAuthenticationEventsHandler` can be used for that purpose:

 ```csharp
 public override async Task ValidatePrincipal(CookieValidatePrincipalContext context)